codxse/codxse.github.io/_posts/2023-05-12-ruby3-capybara-selenium-webdriver-v4.9.1.md

 ---
 layout: post
-title:  "ArgumentError:Error on Rails 3.0 and Selenium Webdriver v4.9.1"
+title:  "ArgumentError on Rails 3.0 and Selenium Webdriver v4.9.1"
 date:   2023-05-12 18:00:16 +0700
 categories: rails
 ---
-I have a quest, upgrading ruby 2.7 to ruby 3.0 on the Rails app.
-We use rspec with Capybara and Selenium to do e2e testing.
-I don't expect the upgrade will be smooth, it should be any adjustment.
+I have a task, upgrading Ruby 2.7 to Ruby 3.0 on the Rails app.
+We use RSpec with Capybara and Selenium for end-to-end testing.
+I did not expect the upgrade to be smooth, knowing there would likely be some adjustments.

 Ruby 3 introduce a new way to use [keyword arguments](https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/).
-As expected, I need to adjust that feature.
+As expected, I needed to adjust to this feature.

-Back to upgrading ruby 2.7 to ruby 3.0, when I run page testing with capybara and selenium, I got error:
+During the upgrade from Ruby 2.7 to Ruby 3.0, when I ran page testing with Capybara and Selenium, I encountered an error:

 ```sh
 68) Manage Virtual Gifts can create, edit virtual gift and assign to stream using content targetings